Skip to content

 Clutch and Sortlist publish curated agency directories.
 They sometimes sell list exports for B2B research use:

-• Cost: typically $500-$2,000 for a one-time list purchase, though many require a sales call rather than self-serve checkout.
+• Cost: typically $500-$2,000 for a one-time list purchase.

 • Time: 1-2 days from inquiry to list delivery.